PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/phpspec

-PHPSpec spec functions MUST NOT have a public scope.
+PHPSpec spec functions MUST NOT have a public scope AND PHPSpec spec functions MUST BE ordered with specs first (order: let, letGo, its_* and it_* functons).

 ### Configuration